 What Happens if You Wreck a Leased Car?

 When you’re in an accident in a leased vehicle, you should pull over to the side of the road and stay put.
-If anybody received injuries, contact emergency medical services immediately.
+If anybody is injured, contact emergency medical services immediately.
 You must also follow all regulations regarding police reporting of the accident.
-As such, call your local police station and request an officer to come file an accident report.
+As such, call your local police station and request an officer to come to file an official report.

 Of course, you must also notify the leasing company and your insurance provider of the accident.
-From here, you must make a decision regarding the car’s damages.
-You may either fix it and keep the lease, or you may cancel the lease, depending on the extent of the damage.
+From here, you must decide the car’s damages.
+You may fix it and keep the lease, or you may cancel the lease, depending on the extent of the damage.
 Your auto insurance policy and gap insurance—if you have it—should cover the losses.
-Thus, if you are able to fix the car, your insurance company should pay for any necessary repairs, minus your deductible.
+If you can fix the car, your insurance pays for any necessary repairs minus your deductible.

-If you total a leased car, you still owe the leasing company the value of that vehicle.
+If you total a leased car, you still owe the leasing company the value of the vehicle.
 When the vehicle is a total loss, your insurance coverage should reimburse you for its current worth.
-You’ll end the lease when the current value of the car equals the remaining balance of the lease and you break even.
+You’ll end the lease when the current value of the vehicle equals the remaining balance of the lease, and you break even.

 Unfortunately, you will most likely still owe the leasing company money.
-Gap insurance, on the other hand, could be able to pay the difference.
+On the other hand, gap insurance pays the difference.
 You could also be able to roll the amount into a new lease.
 Check to see whether you have gap coverage included on your policy if you have an outstanding lease payment following an accident.

 Who is Responsible for Damages in a Leased Car Accident?

 What happens when you wreck a leased car depends on the extent of the damage, who is responsible for the accident, and your insurance coverage.
 If another motorist is to blame for the accident, that driver’s insurance company should be liable for the losses.
-Their insurer would be responsible for paying for your leased car’s repairs or, if totaled, the vehicle’s market value.
-In this case, the payment would go straight to the leasing company.
+Their insurer would be responsible for paying your insurance claim for your leased car’s repairs or, if totaled, the vehicle’s market value.
+In this case, the payment would be sent straight to the leasing company.
 All additional losses should be reimbursed directly to you, just like any other automobile accident claim when the other motorist was at fault.